 Photo: Mae Moreno

-Stephanie is the founder of Searching Productions and a filmmaker residing in Chicago, Illinois.
+Stephanie is a filmmaker residing in Chicago, Illinois.
 After graduating with the help of a writing scholarship from DePaul University’s film program, Stephanie has spent the past nine years freelancing on various studio films and network TV shows.
-With the practical skills she’s acquired, Stephanie has returned to her creative roots as a speculative and mystery storyteller, making bold steps forward in telling fresh narratives with new perspectives.
-In addition to Searching for Isabelle, she is currently developing feature-length, television, and experimental short projects.
+With the practical skills she’s acquired, Stephanie has returned to her creative roots as a speculative and mystery storyteller, taking bold steps forward in telling fresh narratives with new perspectives.
+In addition to Searching for Isabelle, she is currently developing feature-length, television, and short form projects.

 After earning a Bachelor of Fine Arts degree from the University of Illinois (Chicago), Marianne Greco has been active in the film industry for 15 years.
 She’s worked with many prestigious film and television productions like WTTW and Kartemquin Films.
 As a sales person for Fletcher Camera and then Barbizon Lighting, she helped customers transition to emerging new technologies in production.
 “I embraced Searching For Isabelle because I love the story, the social message and the filmmaker’s creative vision.”